SkywardApps/popcorn/README.md

 ## Why would I use it?

 By implementing the Popcorn protocol, you get a consistent, well defined API abstraction that your API consumers will be able to easily utilize.
-You will able to take advantage of the various libraries and tools Popcorn offers; right now this includes a C# automatic implementation for asp.net core and entityframework core, but many more platforms are on the roadmap.
+You will be able to take advantage of the various libraries and tools Popcorn offers; right now this includes a C# automatic implementation for Asp.Net Core and EntityFramework Core, but many more platforms are on the roadmap.

 ### Pros
 + Faster calls
-+ Saves Data
++ Saves data
-+ Potential for Server-Side optimization
++ Potential for server-side optimization
 + Less boilerplate code to write

 ### Cons